 Customers of Ameren Illinois Company, a subsidiary of Ameren Corporation, will pay less for electric service delivery under a plan it will file with the Illinois Commerce Commission on or about April 15, 2016.

 The company is expected to request an approximately $14 million decrease in delivery service rates for 2017.
-It will be the fourth such rate decrease in the years since the landmark Energy Infrastructure Modernization Act (EIMA) was passed in 2011, enabling Ameren Illinois to accelerate its efforts to modernize the grid and provide consumers more efficient, reliable energy delivery.
+It will be the fourth such rate decrease in the years since the landmark Energy Infrastructure Modernization Act (EIMA) was passed in 2011, enabling Ameren Illinois to accelerate its efforts to modernize prednisone the grid and provide consumers more efficient, reliable energy delivery.
 In addition,

 Notices of vehicle emission tests due soon on nearly a half a million Illinois vehicles are finally being mailed out, despite a state budget stalemate, state officials said Wednesday.